How To Control Your Player Pool In Stokastic Sims

 Back to the second half of the member's question: do you make these moves before running the Sims or after?
 The rule is clean once you know which changes ripple downstream.

-Anything that changes the inputs to the whole simulation forces a re-run: editing a projection, or changing the contest pool size (the field itself is different, so everything built on it has to rebuild).
+Anything that changes the inputs to the whole simulation forces a re-run: editing a projection, changing the contest pool size, or moving the stakes slider to a different archetype (in each case the field itself is different, so everything built on it has to rebuild; that is why the two-run experiment above really is two runs).
 But your own finishing tweaks, ROI boosts, exposure caps, and filtering down to the stacks you want, do NOT require a re-run.
 Make those at the END, once you are close to final.
 That way you are not redoing the same boosts after every projection or ownership update that lands on the DataHub during the day.
 Run the sim, let the updates settle, then shape your pool last.

 So to remove a group of golfers the right way: run the Sims, wait until you are near final, then boost that group down.
 No re-run, an honest field, and the exposures you were after.